WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Windows/index.md

     }
     ```

-Your Meadow app should now be able to run on Meadow.Windows, calling into the usual `Initialize` and `Run` methods of your app.
+Your Meadow app should now be able to run on Windows, calling into the usual `Initialize` and `Run` methods of your app.

 ## Next steps